-Manual testing refers to the fact that, the web application being tested is done manually by QA testers.
+Manual testing means the (web) application is tested manually by QA testers.
 Tests need to be performed manually in every environment, using a different data set and the success/ failure rate of every transaction should be recorded.

 Look at the above image of a poor chap, who manually verifies the transactions recorded.
-The challenges he is facing cause fatigue, boredom, delay in work, mistakes and errors because of manual work.
-This leads to the need for automation testing.
+The challenges he is facing cause fatigue, boredom, delay in work, mistakes and errors because of manual effort.
+This lead to the invention of Selenium (automation testing tool).

 Automation testing beats manual testing every time.
 Why?
-Because it is faster, needs less investment in human resource, not prone to errors, frequent execution is possible, supports lights out execution, supports regression testing and also functional testing.
+Because it is faster, needs less investment in human resource, it is not prone to errors, frequent execution of tests is possible, supports lights out execution, supports regression testing and also functional testing.